AndrewFarris/AndrewFarris.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you should want to hire me
+subtitle: I'm just a regular guy, trying to figure it all out!
 ---

-My name is Andrew Farris.
+Hello!
 I'm a Statistics PhD with specialty in applications of manifold learning to functional data analysis.

 ### Educational background
 Statistics PhD -- UC Davis 2018
 Math, Econ & Statistics BA -- UC Berkeley 2008